a2roger/backup/w6_3d/readme.md

 _No pre-workshop setup is necessary._

+> **Note:** On MacOS, you may see red warning messages in the console  when you run Processing code using the P3D renderer.
+It's safe to ignore it.

 # In-Class Workshop

 During the workshop, we'll review the different Processing code examples and do small exercises.